 If growing as a houseplant it does require high humidity but good ventilation.
 Although most advise regular mist spraying we have found the foliage remains cleaner and healthier if positioned on a gravel tray with water constantly topped up just below the top of the gravel to create a humid environment around the plant.
 Position in a bright spot during the winter.
 During the summer move to a more shaded location making sure it is out of direct, midday, summer sunlight.

 Sent as a young plant in a 9cm pot.
-Sent as dormant plants in Winter.
+Sent as dormant plants if ordered in Winter.
 Our plants are exposed to cold in winter as we work to producing more cold hardy stock.